The Ultimatum: Marry or Move On: Viewership

-Critical Response
+Critical response

 Daniel D'Addario of Variety writes "Love is Blind and The Ultimatum are the new standard-bearers for romantic reality TV."
 D'Addario states The Ultimatum "inverts Love is Blind's formula to great success...(creator) Coelen's series occupy a more unsettled place, one that uses the tools of reality (big organizing ideas, people attuned to the dramatic) to create stagings that look like our world."

 Jenny Singer from Glamour writes "The Ultimatum on Netflix is even better than Love Is Blind.
 Yes, really."
-Singer continues "The Ultimatum feels like an actual attempt at partnership—love, sex, intimacy, friendship, caring for each other’s dogs.
+Singer continues "The Ultimatum feels like an actual attempt at partnership—love, sex, intimacy, friendship, caring for each other's dogs.
 The ending is insane, and so is the beginning, and the middle.
 That just makes it, oddly, realistic."

 Alexandra Whittington at Collider says "The Ultimatum: Marry Or Move On is Netflix's wildest reality series yet...If you like reality dating shows then you are going to love The Ultimatum: Marry Or Move On."

 Grant Rindner of GQ stated "critical reception has been mixed."
 Sarah Manavis of New Statesman was highly critical of the show, writing, "The awfulness of marriage shows is on full display here...
 The premise is shoddy and unclear, especially in comparison to other dating programmes."
 Sophia June of Nylon wrote no one from the series should get married based on the premise and "the manipulation techniques".
 Morgan Smith of Highsnobiety called it the "messiest reality dating show we hate to love" and stated he loved it.

+Spin-offs

+The first international version of the series was released on Netflix on December 30, 2022 titled The Ultimatum: France.
+A second international version, based in South Africa, was released on Netflix on 10 May 2024.
+Salamina Mosese and Tshepo Howza Mosese are the hosts.
+Ahead of the first-season premiere, Netflix announced a spin-off of the show that would feature an all-queer cast titled The Ultimatum: Queer Love.
+The spin-off series premiered on May 24, 2023 and featured JoAnna Garcia Swisher as the host.
+A dating sim mobile game titled The Ultimatum: Choices was released in December 2024.
+It is free but requires an active Netflix subscription.